 Original Farmers Market – www.farmersmarketla.com

-This fun outdoor market will be hosting its 24th Annual Mardi Gras Celebration from Friday, February 8 to Tuesday, February 12.
-(Pooch lovers, unite: the annual dog parade and costume contest takes place on Saturday.)
+This fun outdoor market will be hosting its 25th Annual Mardi Gras Celebration from Saturday, March 1 to Tuesday, March 4.
+(Pooch lovers take note: the annual dog parade and costume contest has been postponed til Easter this year.)
 Fat Tuesday itself will play host to live New Orleans and Zydeco music, bead-throwing, strolling parade bands, arts and crafts, face painting for kids, authentic Cajun food, beer, and a whole lot more.